 When you configure your study for Beacon-based proximity monitoring, you will

-specify what are the teams, roles, and subjects in your study.
-Later on, you
+Subjects in your study.
+Later on,

-Assuming you have set up that part successfully, testing your survey prompt involves configuring your beacons and placing them where appropriate, and then use your phone logged in with your participant account to come into proximity of these beacons and leave their proximity.
+Assuming you have set up that part successfully, testing your survey prompt involves configuring your beacons and placing them where appropriate, and then using your phone logged in with your participant account to come into proximity of these beacons and leave their proximity.
 If the phone detects a long enough proximity session with the beacon, you will receive a survey on your phone.

-We suggest you check out this article on how you can investigate exactly why a given Proximity triggering logic survey was prompted or was not prompted on every given occasion.
+We suggest you check out this article on how you can investigate exactly why a given Proximity Triggering Logic survey was prompted or was not prompted on every given occasion.

-After fully testing your study, you can start enrolling participants and collect the data.
+After fully testing your study, you can start enrolling participants and collecting the data.
 You can do that by sharing the study registration information with prospective participants and asking them to enroll in your study.
 In the Enrollment section, we discuss how participants can find and join your study.

-You also can invite participants to your study.
+You can also invite participants to your study.
 Participant invitation is available regardless of whether your study is Invitation-based or public.
 Please check the Invitation section for more details on how to invite participants to your study.

 The following checklist is a good starting point on the items that you should check regularly while collecting data for your study:

-- Is there any participant who has not responded to their surveys for a long time?
+- Is there any participant who has not responded to their Surveys for a long time?
 In this case, you may want to follow up with the participant regarding the reasons for the low compliance.